telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

         $("#myform").kendoValidator();
     </script>

-The example below demonstrates how to use the `validationMessage` attribute to specify a custom validation message.
+The following example demonstrates how to use the `validationMessage` attribute to specify a custom validation message.

 ###### Example